rdglabs/Docusaurus/blog/_SettingUpDocosaurus/index.md

   - ### homepage
     If you are familiar with JS and React these next steps will be straight forward.

     The homepage is built with two `.js` files.
-The one that build the homepage is: `/pages/index.js`.
-In this file has a function call that build middle section, that function is defined `/src/components/HomepageFeatures/index.js`
+The one that builds the homepage is: `/pages/index.js`.
+In this file there is a function call that builds the middle section, that function is defined `/src/components/HomepageFeatures/index.js`

     If you are keeping the same layout style provided by default, there is not much you need to change in `/pages/index.js`.
 The one thing I would point out to change is the tab title.